Storage provider

 - maximum total size of bags in storage contracts.

-To view the current configuration:
+To view the current configuration (local daemon state):

 get-provider-info